Lydia Litvyak: Last mission

-On August 1, 1943, Litvyak did not come back to her base at Krasnyy Luch.
+On 1 August 1943, Litvyak did not come back to her base at Krasnyy Luch on the Mius-Front.
 It was her fourth sortie of the day, escorting a flight of Ilyushin Il-2 ground-attack aircraft.
-As the Soviets were returning to base near Orel, a pair of Bf 109 fighters dove on Litvyak while she was attacking a large group of German bombers.
-Soviet pilot Ivan Borisenko recalled: “Lily just didn’t see the Messerschmitt 109s flying cover for the German bombers.
+As the Soviets were returning to base, a pair of Bf 109 fighters dove on Litvyak while she was attacking a large group of German bombers.
+Soviet pilot Ivan Borisenko recalled: “Lilya just didn’t see the Messerschmitt 109s flying cover for the German bombers.
 A pair of them dove on her and when she did see them she turned to meet them.
 Then they all disappeared behind a cloud.”
 Borisenko, involved in the dogfight, saw her the last time, through a gap in the clouds, her Yak-1 pouring smoke and pursued by as many as eight Bf 109s.

 Borisenko descended to see if he could find her.
-No parachute was seen, and no explosion, yet she never returned from the mission.
+No parachute was seen, and no explosion.
+She never returned from the mission.
 Litvyak was 21 years old.
 Soviet authorities suspected that she might have been captured, a possibility that prevented them from awarding her the title of Hero of the Soviet Union.